Spaghetti aglio, olio e peperoncino is one of the easiest and simplest pasta recipes you will ever make. It’s just as tasty as it is quick and easy.

 - hot pepper to taste (fresh or dried)

 - 1 bunch fresh, flat leaf/Italian parsley, finely chopped

 - Kosher or sea salt

-Cook the pasta as directed on the package, until it is al dente.
+- Cook the pasta as directed on the package, until al dente.

-While the pasta is cooking, prepare the sauce by heating the olive oil in a large wide skillet over medium heat.
+- While the pasta is cooking, prepare the sauce.
+Heat the olive oil in a large wide skillet over medium heat.
 Add the garlic and chili flakes and cook just until they start to release their aroma, about 30 to 60 seconds.

-Add the drained pasta and parsley to the skillet and toss to coat.
+- Add the drained pasta (reserve some of the pasta water) and parsley to the skillet and toss to coat.
+Add more water if it's too dry.
 Drizzle with additional oil, if desired, then add the black pepper and Pecorino cheese, if using.
+Serve immediately.